 It is typically less of a “shock to the system” if you begin with lower weight/intensity and a higher number of repetitions, such as 15-20 reps.
 This also helps to encourage development of muscular endurance and motor control of the exercise before you begin loading up with heavier weights.

 Seems simple and obvious, but it is often overlooked and it is always a good idea to get the blood flowing and let your neuromuscular system know that it is about to have to work and control the body and its various parts.

-If you have any questions, are having any difficulty with your return to exercise or managing your symptoms with exercise, give us a call at (503) 625-1691 and you can consult with us.
+If you have any questions, are having any difficulty with your return to exercise or managing your symptoms with exercise, call your Therapeutic Associates clinic to consult with us.